Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 ---
-title: Path of the Wild Heart
+title: Path of the Wild Heart (Barbarian)
 ---

 # Path of the Wild Heart